BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

   }
 ],
 ```
-\* Alternatively, you can replace the `url` value with the path to the schema JSON file (e.g., where you place IDEHelpers or Osi.lua files).
-However, using the URL above is recommended, as it ensures you automatically have an up-to-date schema for development as MCM updates are released.

 3. This might require a Reload Window or just reopening your editor, but you're done!
 You won't need to do this again, and the schema file will be always up-to-date with MCM releases.

+\* Alternatively, you can replace the `url` value with the path to the schema JSON file (e.g., where you place IDEHelpers or Osi.lua files).
+However, only do so if you have problems with the URL above.

 > Having the schema file set up in your IDE will help you write the blueprint file correctly, without having to guess the structure or wonder if you're missing something.
 A few minor features, such as `ModName` (to replace the string used for your mod's name) are only documented by the JSON schema.
 {.is-info}